Texas Divorce FAQ

 Can I get a divorce even if my spouse doesn't want one?

 In Texas, a divorce will be granted even if one spouse does not want a divorce.
-As we mentioned in the previous question, Texas law allows for “no-fault” divorces (for now anyways), which means a spouse can choose to dissolve their marriage based on reasons of "irreconcilable differences" or "irreparable breakdown of the marriage."
+As we mentioned in the previous question, Texas law allows for “no-fault” divorces (for now anyway), which means a spouse can choose to dissolve their marriage based on reasons of "irreconcilable differences" or "irreparable breakdown of the marriage."
 The legal jargon used to describe irreconcilable differences in Texas is that the marriage has become “insupportable”.

 Why do lawyers require up-front retainer fees?

 A retainer fee is a sum paid up front before your attorney will begin working on your case.
 Retainer fees help serve to protect the clients that retain because when a retainer fee is paid - it establishes an attorney-client relationship.
 Retainer fees are similar to a down payment for legal services the client will receive throughout the case.
 Items such as court filing fees and expert fees are typically billed against your retainer fee in addition to the attorney's time.
-At Hendershot Cannon Martin & Hisey, P.C., we provide a written retainer agreement, explaining how we will charge and what will happen if your retainer fee is reduced to zero before the case is completed.
+At Hendershot, Cannon & Hisey, P.C., we provide a written retainer agreement, explaining how we will charge and what will happen if your retainer fee is reduced to zero before the case is completed.

 Can I make my spouse pay my attorney fees?

 Requesting your spouse to pay your attorney fees can certainly be achieved through a court order, negotiations or mediation in uncontested and contested divorces.
 Although your spouse is not required to agree to pay your attorney fees, in contested divorces the court can order your spouse to pay some or all of your attorney fees.
-Ultimately however, attorney fees are part of community debts.
+Ultimately, however, attorney fees are part of community debts.

 Factors a Court Considers when Ordering Attorney Fees: